 Residential College Deans

-Your freshman adviser is a Yale faculty member, staff member, or administrator affiliated with your residential college who has volunteered to talk with you about your academic interests and aspirations.
+Your college adviser is a Yale faculty member, staff member, or administrator affiliated with your residential college who has volunteered to talk with you about your academic interests and aspirations.
 You will meet him or her for the first time in your residential college on the Monday before classes begin in the fall term.

 - What brought you to Yale?